Artificial Intelligence Engineering (Human-Centered Artificial Intelligence), MS

 Artificial Intelligence, Computer Vision, Engineering, Human Factors, Human Systems Engineering, Machine Learning, Natural Language Processing, Pattern recognition, Robotics, approved for STEM-OPT extension, ethics

 Learn the advanced skills needed to apply artificial intelligence and machine learning in human-centered systems, emphasizing the application of human factors in engineering.
-Take high-demand AI core courses, disciplinary electives and select a culminating experience that fits your needs to graduate in one to two years.
+Take high-demand AI core courses and disciplinary electives, and select a culminating experience that fits your needs --- all in a flexible program that you can complete in one to two years.

 The Master of Science program in artificial intelligence engineering with a concentration in human-centered artificial intelligence combines advanced study in AI approaches with deep domain expertise in human systems.